bashrc2/epicyon/README_commandline.md

 open [post number]           Open web links within a timeline post
 ```

 If you have a GPG key configured on your local system and are sending a direct message to someone who has a PGP key (the exported key, not just the key ID) set as a tag on their profile then it will try to encrypt the message automatically.
 So under some conditions end-to-end encryption is possible, such that the instance server only sees ciphertext.
-Conversely, for arriving direct messages if they are PGP encrypted then the notification client will try to obtain the relevant public key and decrypt.
+Conversely, for arriving direct messages if they are PGP encrypted then the desktop client will try to obtain the relevant public key and decrypt.